mor-1/evaluation-guide/content/evaluation-guide/app-lifecycle/logic.md

 ![Eclipse Integration Example](attachments/eclipse.png)
 {{% /image_container %}}

 In essence, you are never limited by the reach of a specific DSL and can always resort to the use of custom Java functions.
 Custom Java functions can be called from within a model, and the output can be used directly.
 The interface of each action (which equals a Java function) is also defined within the model.
 The name, parameters, and return values are all declared in Mendix Studio Pro.
-The Modeler generates a Java template class for each action, which is the hook where custom code can be added.
+Mendix Studio and Mendix Studio Pro generates a Java template class for each action, which is the hook where custom code can be added.

 Whenever the interface definition in the app is renamed or refactored, the Java class template automatically changes without losing any of your custom code.
 Changes are also automatically caught by the Mendix Platform’s built-in consistency checker, which raises consistency errors in the custom code early in the development process.
 This ensures that the Java code will compile and the app extensions are consistent with the model before deployment takes place, saving valuable time during development iterations.